gmp26/Apps1/README.md

+# TiltedSquares
-# AngularFun
+Originally based on AngularFun
 *By [@CaryLandholt](https://twitter.com/carylandholt)*

+The aim is to make this app host many single view apps with minor changes to the grunt.js configuration.

+Templates are handled via the templateCache and the grunt-angular-templates task.
+This simplfies directive testing when templateURL is used.

 ## About
-AngularFun is an [AngularJS](http://angularjs.org/) large application Reference Architecture.
+TiltedSquares is an [AngularJS](http://angularjs.org/) large application Reference Architecture.
 The intent is to provide a base for creating your own AngularJS applications with minimal boilerplate setup and ceremony.

 Simply follow the patterns and you'll get a complete development workflow, including: